twigphp/Twig/doc/sandbox.rst

   ``title``, ``trim``, ``upper``, ``url_encode``.
 * Functions: ``cycle``, ``max``, ``min``.

-When upgrading to 4.0, you can drop these names from your ``SecurityPolicy`` allow-lists.
-Leaving them in is harmless: listing a name that is always allowed has no effect.
+Listing one of these names in your ``SecurityPolicy`` is harmless: it has no effect.

-The corresponding built-in tests (``defined``, ``divisible by``, ``empty``, ``even``, ``iterable``, ``mapping``, ``none``, ``null``, ``odd``, ``same as``, ``sequence``, ``true``) are **already** flagged as always allowed since Twig 3.28, so they never need to be allow-listed.
-This is safe because tests were never enforced by the sandbox before 3.28: flagging them keeps existing templates working unchanged.
-The ``constant`` test is the exception: it reaches into the PHP runtime, so it is not always allowed and must be allow-listed (it is still implicitly allowed in 3.x with a deprecation, and rejected in 4.0).
+The corresponding built-in tests (``defined``, ``divisible by``, ``empty``, ``even``, ``iterable``, ``mapping``, ``none``, ``null``, ``odd``, ``same as``, ``sequence``, ``true``) are also always allowed, so they never need to be allow-listed.
+The ``constant`` test is the exception: it reaches into the PHP runtime, so it is not always allowed and must be allow-listed.

 Enabling the Sandbox
 --------------------